dennisdevio/milestone-project-1/README.md

 - As a returning user I want to know current special announcements.
 - As a returning user I want to know changes to your menu.
 - As a returning user I want to know changes to your opening hours.
-- As a returning user I want to easily find information on your social media.
+- As a returning user I want to be able to easily find information on your social media.

 ### Design